James Archer (Jesuit): Battle of Kinsale

-Archer immediately engaged in recrimination.
-He accused the Spanish commander of cowardice and vacillation, of refusing to heed local advice and failing to sally out and join with his Irish allies at the critical point.
-Anticipating further Spanish aid, Archer left Kinsale and fell in with O'Sullivan Beare, who was holding out further down the coast.
-Consideration was being given at the court of Philip III to a further expedition, and Archer sailed for Spain on 6 July 1602 (just before the Siege of Dunboy) to report on the state of Ireland.
+Consideration was being given at the court of King Philip III to a further expedition, and Archer sailed for Spain on 6 July 1602 (just before the Siege of Dunboy and the capture and execution by hanging of Brother Dominic Collins) to report on the state of Ireland.

+At the Spanish Court, Archer railed against Juan del Aguila.
+He accused the Spanish commander of cowardice, vacillation, and dereliction of duty by both refusing to heed the advice of local Irish clans and refusing to sally forth and meet his Ulster allies at the critical point.
+Archer concluded, "[He] has the reputation in other parts of being a brave soldier, but [in Ireland he was] cowardly and timorous."

-At court, Archer railed against del Aguila.
-For his part, the commander argued against further aid to the Irish and presented the king with a forged letter - supplied to him by Carew - purporting to be from Archer, in which the priest was supposed to have sought his pardon from Queen Elizabeth.
-The arguments dragged on, but by March 1603 Archer appears to have been vindicated while del Aguila was restrained in his lodgings.
+For his part, the commander argued against giving any further aid to the Irish clans and presented the King with a forged letter – leaked to him by Sir George Carew – purporting to be from Archer, in which the priest was supposed to have sought a full pardon from Queen Elizabeth.
+The arguments dragged on, but by March 1603, Archer appears to have been vindicated while del Aguila was placed under house arrest by the King.

-Archer's hopes of aid continued, but after the queen's death in March 1603 O'Neill accepted terms of surrender from Mountjoy.
-Upon the accession of James I of England to the English throne in May a new dispensation was in place, and in the following year, a peace was concluded with the Spanish.
-Del Aguila was eventually exonerated, and in Ireland Carew ordered all Jesuits and seminary priests to depart the kingdom.
-Archer sought a return to Ireland, and for years afterwards his imminent arrival was touted in English government propaganda.
-But the remainder of his life was spent in Spain.
+Archer's hopes of aid continued, but after the Queen's death in March 1603 Aodh Mór Ó Néill accepted terms of surrender from Lord Mountjoy.
+Upon the accession of King James I to the English throne in May a new dispensation was in place, and in the following year, a peace was concluded between the English and Spanish Governments.
+Juan del Aguila was eventually restored to favour, and in Ireland Sir George Carew ordered all Roman Catholic priests to depart the kingdom.
+Archer repeatedly sought to return to Ireland, and for years afterwards his imminent arrival was touted in anti-Catholic propaganda by the English government, but the remainder of his life was spent as an exile in Catholic Europe.

 The Irish College

-Fr.
-Archer was appointed prefect of mission by the Jesuit father-general, Fr.
-Claudio Acquaviva, with the task of coordinating the work of the Irish colleges in Iberia.
-At Salamanca, a dispute had arisen over allegations that the Jesuits were discriminating against Gaels in favour of Old English students from those parts of Ireland more loyal to the English crown.
-A Spanish rector was appointed after a royal inquiry, but Fr.
-Archer intervened, seeking greater safeguards for students from the Gaeltachtaí, and was granted his wish by the king.
-In 1610 the Salamanca institution became a Royal College.
+Archer was appointed prefect of mission by the Jesuit father-general, Claudio Acquaviva, with the task of coordinating the work of the Irish colleges in Iberia.
+In the Irish College at Salamanca, allegations had arisen that the Jesuits were discriminating against Gaels in favour of Old English students from those parts of Ireland more loyal to the English crown.
+A Spanish rector was appointed after a royal inquiry, but Archer intervened, seeking greater safeguards for students from the Gaeltachtaí, and was granted his wish by the king.
+In 1610 the Irish College at Salamanca was raised to a Royal College.

 Archer spent much time at court, and his approach to his responsibilities is summed up in the following quote, concerning the opportunity afforded through the running of the seminaries: "if we do not take advantage of it we shall do nothing heroic or outstanding".